Topological Properties of Neumann Domains: Acknowledgments

 We are grateful to Thomas Hoffmann-Ostenhof for several enlightening discussions during the course of this work.
-We thank those who listened to our ideas and helped us to sharpen them: Robert Adler, Gregory Berkolaiko, Michael Berry, Mark Dennis, Stephen Fulling, Dmitry Jakobson, Dan Mangoubi, Uzy Smilansky, Mikhail Sodin and Steve Zelditch.
-A special thanks goes to Tobias Hartnick for the idea of proof in theorem \ref{thm-1}\eqref{enu:thm1-simply-connected} and to Michael Levitin for interesting discussions on the first problem in our list of open questions.
+We thank those who listened to our ideas and helped us to sharpen them: Robert Adler, Gregory Berkolaiko, Michael Berry, Mark Dennis, Stephen Fulling, Dmitry Jakobson, Peter Kuchment, Dan Mangoubi, Uzy Smilansky, Mikhail Sodin and Steve Zelditch.
+A special thanks goes to Tobias Hartnick for the idea of proof in theorem \ref{thm:topological_properties_no_boundary}\eqref{enu:thm-no-bdry-simply-connected} and to Michael Levitin for interesting discussions on the first problem in our list of open questions.
 Alexander Taylor is warmly acknowledged for providing the code with which the figures were generated.
+Finally, we thank the referee for the careful reading of the manuscript and their useful suggestions.
+R.B. was supported by ISF (grant No. 494/14), Marie Curie Actions (grant No. PCIG13-GA-2013-618468) and the Taub Foundations (Taub Fellow).
+D.F.~thanks the mathematics department of the Technion for their hospitality.